 This November celebrates the official 10 year anniversary of my career as a massage therapist.
-I am so grateful to be able to High Resolution -103sustain this practice that I love in a way that works for me.
+I am so grateful to be able to sustain this practice that I love in a way that works for me.
 Malcolm Gladwell, in his book Outliers, talks about achieving mastery.
 He posits that it takes about 10,000 hours of practicing something to achieve mastery.
 I figure that I’ve averaged between 800 and 1000 massage hours per year.
 While I may be getting close to Mr. Gladwell’s mastery number, I also delight in how much more there is to learn about my clients and how I can help them.

 Countless massages and conversations with people have helped me to understand not only how amazing the human body is, but how many commonalities we have with one another.
 This job is incredibly unique, and I wouldn’t be able to do it without the support and dedication of my many clients over the years.